influxdata/docs-v2/content/influxdb/clustered/install/set-up-cluster/configure-cluster/directly.md

-We recommend using [Visual Studio Code (VS Code)](https://code.visualstudio.com/) to edit your `myinfluxdb.yml` configuration file due to its JSON Schema support, autocompletion, and validation features that ensure the best experience when editing your InfluxDB configuration.
+We recommend using [Visual Studio Code (VS Code)](https://code.visualstudio.com/) to edit your `myinfluxdb.yml` configuration file due to its JSON Schema support, including autocompletion and validation features that help when editing your InfluxDB configuration.
 InfluxData provides an `app-instance-schema.json` JSON schema file that VS Code can use to validate your configuration settings.